richardhuelva86/reacthello/README.md

-# reacthelloThis is only for showing how to develop a super simple Hello World in ReactJS
+# reacthelloThis is only my testing lab of ReactJS.
+Probably the code is not useful or have some bugs.